 Even after all this time, it still feels odd to recommend Microsoft's official US e-store as the best place to buy a high-end Samsung smartphone from considering the two companies were once bitter rivals in the mobile industry.

 -inch Snapdragon 865 beast is currently up for grabs at $749.99 instead of its $999.99 list price in a single Cosmic Gray paint job, while Cloud Blue and Cloud Pink hues are available for 50 extra bucks a pop.
-Keep in mind that this particular model is not compatible with Verizon's blazing fast 5G Ultra Wideband network, whereas the rest of the specs and features (display and battery size notwithstanding) look awfully similar to what the Galaxy S20+ 5G has going on.
+Keep in mind that this particular model is not compatible with Verizon's blazing fast 5G Ultra Wideband network

 If you also have a digital hoarding problem, you're looking at spending as much as $1,350 for a 512GB storage variant in Cosmic Black that's normally priced at an even harder to swallow $1,600.

 Of course, if you want to keep your high-end smartphone spending to a minimum in these uncertain times, you can always opt for a 2019 flagship.
 There's obviously nothing wrong with the Galaxy Note 10

 , which usually costs $950, dropping to as little as $700 for a limited time in a single 256GB storage configuration and three different color options.

 is even better, what with its larger screen and battery, as well as extra microSD card slot, fourth rear-facing camera, and superior charging technology.
 What's awesome right now is the 6.8-incher is only slightly more expensive than its 6.3-inch brother, starting at $730 instead of a $1,100 MSRP and fetching a surprisingly reasonable $779.99 with 512GB storage.